buggyrace/buggy-race-about/docs/teaching/submission.md

 you might be snapshot-cloning them at the cutoff date.
 Or you might require students to make a _release_.

-In general, we anticipate the students' work — if it u=is submitted at all — to take the form of the directory (or Git repo) they have been working in.
+In general, we anticipate the students' work — if it is submitted at all — to take the form of the directory (or Git repo) they have been working in.